Typical X-ray Outburst Light Curves of Aql X-1: Model

 when $\rin$ is not close to $\rstar$.
-A large fraction of the disc luminosity is emitted from the innermost disc regions.
-In our numerical calculations, we take $\rin = \rco$, and $\Mdotstar = \Mdotin$ throughout the outburst state.
-The exact position of $\rin$ does not significantly affect the $\Mdotin$ evolution.
+For the accretion onto the neutron star, $\rin$ should be either equal to or smaller than $\rco$.
+For Aql X-1, $\rco = 2.5 \times10^{6}~$cm.
+For the numerical calculations, we take $\rin=\rco$.
+Nevertheless, our results do not change for $\rin<\rco$.
+For instance, if $\rin=\rstar$, then the total X-ray luminosity $\Ltot = GM\Mdotstar/\rstar$ and half of which is produced by the disk, mostly from the innermost disk regions.
+Here, we neglect the effects due to the fast rotation of Aql X-1, which depends on $\rin$ (see e.g. \citealt{Lipunova2022}).
+The correction does not change our results by more than $25\%$ for both $\rin=\rstar$ and $\rin=\rco$ cases.
+For all our calculations, we take $M=1.4\Msun$ and $\rstar= 1\times10^{6}~$cm.
 During the transition to the propeller phase, $\Lx$ decreases rapidly by a factor greater than $\sim 2 \rco/\rstar \simeq 5$, since $\rin$ should be greater than $\rco$ in the propeller phase.
-Our results show that such a sharp modification of the model curve corresponding to accretion/propeller transition is not required to account for the observed outburst behaviour of the source.
+Our results show that such a sharp modification of the model curve corresponding to accretion/propeller transition is not required to account for the observed outburst behavior of the source.